rtqichen/torchdiffeq/README.md

  - `odeint_interface` is one of `odeint` or `odeint_adjoint`, specifying whether adjoint mode should be used for differentiating through the ODE solution.
 Default is `odeint`.
  - `**kwargs`: any remaining keyword arguments are passed to `odeint_interface`.

-The solve is terminated at an event time `t` and state `y` where at least one element of `event_fn(t, y)` is equal to zero.
+The solve is terminated at an event time `t` and state `y` when an element of `event_fn(t, y)` is equal to zero.
+Multiple outputs from `event_fn` can be used to specify multiple event functions, of which the first to trigger will terminate the solve.

 Both the event time and final state are returned from `odeint_event`, and can be differentiated.
 Gradients will be backpropagated through the event function.

 The numerical precision for the event time is determined by the `atol` argument.